Table of Contents

 Does LightMesh offer a On-Premises (self-hosted) version?

-Yes, on-premises is available to our Enterprise customers.
+Yes.
+On-premises deployments are available to our Enterprise customers.
 LightMesh can be deployed on-premises or in private cloud environments.

 What deployment options are available for LightMesh?

-Do you have customers deploying in Kubernetes environments?
+Do customers deploy LightMesh in Kubernetes environments?

 Most self-hosted customers use the provided docker-compose.yml deployment setup, often on dedicated VMs.
 However, the architecture fully supports Kubernetes for those capable of managing their own clusters.